-Ms. Walsh received her bachelor’s of arts degree and a master’s degree in public health from Yale University.
-She is a member of the Boards of the Federal Reserve Bank of Boston, the Boston Public Health Commission, the Massachusetts Hospital Association, the AAMC Council of Teaching Hospitals, Pine Street Inn, Dean’s Council of the Yale University School of Medicine, and the Greater Boston YMCA Board of Overseers.
+Ms. Walsh received her bachelor of arts degree and a master’s degree in public health from Yale University.
+She has served as a member of the Board of the Federal Reserve Bank of Boston, and currently serves on the Boston Public Health Commission, the Massachusetts Hospital Association, the Association of American Medical Colleges, Pine Street Inn, and Yale University.

 Senior Vice President and Chief Legal Counsel

 David Beck has been with BMC since 2007, when he was appointed Deputy General Counsel.
 He was promoted to Vice President and General Counsel in 2011.
 Immediately prior to joining BMC, David served as Deputy Chief of the Massachusetts Attorney General's Public Protection Bureau.

 He received a B.A. degree from Vanderbilt University, an M.P.P. degree from the Harvard Kennedy School, and a J.D. degree from the Harvard Law School.
 David oversees BMC's legal matters, corporate compliance, and captive insurance company.

 Alastair Bell, MD, MBA